* U.S. set to announce tariffs on Chinese imports

 A World Trade Organisation ruling against Obama-era anti-subsidy tariffs on Wednesday handed China's commerce ministry ammunition to criticise Washington's conduct in trade affairs.

-In the statement posted on its website late on Wednesday, the ministry went on to urge the United States to provide Chinese companies with a "fair and stable international trade environment."
+In the statement posted on its website late on Wednesday, the commerce ministry urged the United States to provide Chinese companies with a "fair and stable international trade environment."

 China went to the WTO in 2012 to challenge U.S. anti-subsidy tariffs on Chinese exports including solar panels, wind turbines, steel cylinders and aluminum extrusions.

-While there has been no indication of their size and scope, U.S. Trade Representative Robert Lighthizer said on Wednesday the tariffs would target China's high technology sector and there could also be restrictions on Chinese investments in the United States.
+U.S. Trade Representative Robert Lighthizer said on Wednesday they would target China's high technology sector and there could also be restrictions on Chinese investments in the United States.
 Other sectors like apparel could also be hit.

 An editorial in the state-run China Daily newspaper said the world should stand together to prevent a trade war, warning that China would not be the Trump administration's only target.